md-munna-khan/Explore-The-Fundamentals-of-Node-Js/Readme.md

 ```

 - basically we use this in react.
-- so in a nut shell in case of named export we have to keep the name same in import export but in default export we can give any name.
+- so in a nut shell in case of named export we have to keep the name same in import export but in default export we can give any name